 There are very clear reasons why franchisors fail.
 To an honest, experienced eye those reasons are both easy to understand and easy to avoid.
 But often, unless counseled, prospective franchisors can’t see the obvious.
 And why would they?
-It’s new territory.
-There are so many pitfalls and we’ll take a look at them here.
-Ranging from consultants who lack knowledge or total honesty to business owners who are just stubborn (or who might also lack honesty), there’s lots to consider.
+It’s new territory and within that territory there are a multitude of pitfalls.
+From consultants who lack knowledge or total honesty to business owners who are just stubborn (or who might also lack honesty), there’s lots to consider.
 Take one or two critical factors and you’ll probably have a franchise mess.
 Take a few of those factors and you’ll have a franchise disaster.
 It doesn’t need to be this way, but it’s a fact of life.

 Years ago we published the seminal article titled “Why New Franchisors Fail: Key Development Issues.”
 Many other pieces under a similar title have since been printed with differing opinions on the subject.
 We renamed the article ‘Franchisor Success or Failure‘ because the title seemed more uplifting if it included ‘success.’
 Now we’d like to readdress the question in simple, completely understandable language.
 Franchise failure is rampant and while that failure kills franchisors, of greater importance is the failure of the franchisees and their families that trusted in the purchase of a tainted, worthless franchise.

 The Reason Why Franchisors Fail – The Alpha & The Omega